 No deaths were reported in Phase II trials and one death was reported in the Phase III trials.
-A patient who received 150 mg daily of elagolix for approximately 30 days in the EM-II trial overdosed with multiple non-trial related medications; the death was deemed a suicide.
-A second death was mentioned only in the protocol appendix of EM-I and EM-II.
-The patient was taking elagolix and the death was attributed to alcoholic liver disease in a woman with severe hepatic impairment.
+A patient who received 150 mg daily of elagolix for approximately 30 days in the EM-II trial overdosed with multiple non-trial related medications; the death was deemed a suicide.24 The patient had no relevant past medical history.16 Among 2,090 women who were exposed to elagolix during Phase II and III studies, there were four reports of suicidal ideation; three of these patients had a history of depression.16 FDA prescribing information for elagolix includes a warning for suicidal ideation and mood disorders.

+A second death was mentioned only in the protocol appendix of EM-I and EM-II.24 The patient was taking elagolix and the death was attributed to alcoholic liver disease in a woman with severe hepatic impairment (see information below on abnormal liver function tests).24